I got an email/text from the Red Cross offering Hurricane Michael recovery assistance, is this a scam?

 The Red Cross will not ask for your social security number to provide Hurricane Michael assistance.
 If you receive a communication requesting such information, you should not provide it and report the request to local law enforcement.

 What does “major damage” or “destroyed” mean?

 Major damage is indicated by significant structural damage to a residence that requires extensive repairs.
-This may include substantial failure of the roof, walls or foundation, or a water line above 18 inches.
+This may include substantial roof damage, walls or foundation damage.
 A residence that is destroyed is one that is a total loss or with damage so extensive that repair is not feasible.